Azure/PyRIT/.github/instructions/style-guide.instructions.md

 - Document return types and values
 - Include "Raises" section when applicable
 - Use triple quotes even for single-line docstrings
+- Do not include examkple calls for how its used

 ```python
 def calculate_score(